18sg/recipes/recipes/indian/masalaChips.md

 A very addictive side dish or starter.
 Don't pre-judge too harshly by the presence of tomato ketchup...

+Substitute chips for [potato wedges (sans 'spice')](../traditional/spicedPotatoWedges.rec.md) for an equally delicious dish -- a bit like Bombay potatoes.

     350g chips, cooked as usual